A Behind-the-Scenes Look at My Book on Relationships: What Was I Thinking?

 - Chapter Six: Life's Rude Awakening

 Chapter six deals with a concept I came up with.
-I actually had trouble with this concept because a couple of prominent psychologists who helped proofread my book had told me I was wrong.
+I actually had trouble with this concept because a psychologist who helped proofread my manuscript had told me I was wrong.
 Once you hear what I said you might also think "Glenn doesn't know what he's talking about!"

 Here it is...
 I've discovered that the best relationship is with someone you don't have a personal interest in as a lifetime partner.

-Well, thanks to the constructive criticism I rewrote chapter six and got the approval of the two psychologists who again reviewed my final manuscript.
+Well, I'm glad I had my manuscript reviewed by actual psychologist.
+Thanks to the constructive criticism, I rewrote chapter six and got his approval.
 There really is a meaningful explanation for why a relationship can be so great if you have no interest in the other person.
-I go into detail in chapter six.
+I explain it in detail in chapter six.

 - Chapter Seven: Communicating Thoughts and Feelings

-The book wouldn't be complete if I didn't include a chapter on communicating and feelings.
-In that chapter I introduce my method of keeping a journal of thoughts and feelings to communicate with no other than our self.
+The book wouldn't be complete if I didn't include a chapter on communicating.
+In that chapter I introduced my method of keeping a journal of thoughts and feelings to communicate with my inner self.

 I found it helpful to write thoughts and feelings in a journal to review later, sometimes years later.

-It was almost like the "me from the past" communicating his feelings to the "me of the future."
+It was almost like the "me from the past" communicating with the "me of the future."
 Hey, if your friends don't guide you, maybe your "prior self" will.
 It's like the reverse of your "future self" coming back to tell you everything you did wrong.

-I found it very enlightening and just had to include it in my book.
+I found it very enlightening and just had to discuss it in detail in the book.

 - Chapter Eight: Dealing with Disappointments

 Chapter eight is my review of disappointments.
-We'll always have disappointments in life from time to time and we need to deal with them in a constructive way, but we also need to appreciate who we are and not let people abuse us.
+We'll always have disappointments in life from time to time and we need to deal with them in a constructive way, but we also need to appreciate who we are and not let people abuse our kind nature.